mscuttari/mscuttari.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Computer Science PhD candidate at Politecnico di Milano.
+I am a Computer Science PhD student at Politecnico di Milano.
 I work on the development of MARCO, a novel MLIR compiler for the (Base) Modelica language.
 On a broader perspective, I am interested in topics related to compilation, modeling, and simulation technologies.
 Personal interests include, but are not limited to, the automotive and aerospace sectors.